Project-Canopy/SSRC_New_Model_Development/README.md

 Assets:

 * All CSV files in this folder are label files for training, validation, and test data.
-The "v2" train, val, and test files were used to train and evaluate the final model.
+The "SAB" files are the one used to train and evaluate the final model.
+* The files in `deprecated_label_files` were made in order to train a model on multiple deforestation drivers (an effort that was eventually abandoned).

 <br />